 This Predator was a little different from the unarmed variant operated by the Air Force.
 This one carried 2 AGM-114 laser-guided anti-tank missiles under its wings.
 Activity SIGINT operatives had hacked into al-Harithi’s phone and were able to surreptitiously turn it on, creating a signal for the Predator to home in on.
 Once the target was found, the CIA operator, working remotely from a control room in Langley, Virginia, sent the commands to launch a missile, which duly streaked down and destroyed the Land Cruiser and its six occupants.

 In the opening stages of Gulf War II, the ISA assisted a Delta Force mission to attack Saddam Hussein in Baghdad.
 ISA SIGINT experts accompanied US and British Special Forces in various operations in the Western Iraqi desert.

 It is believed that the Gray Fox is part of a multi-national task force (known as TF-88, previously called TF-145).
 The Activity element of TF-88 is known as ‘Task Force Orange’.

 TF Orange provide SIGINT and other intel for TF-88 operations.
 Other members of TF-88 include Delta Force, the British SAS, SBS and elements of the Special Reconnaissance Regiment and 18(UKSF) Signals, the British equivalents of the activity.

-Posted by Ian Greenhalgh on March 5, 2016, With 6652 Reads Filed under World.
+Posted by Ian Greenhalgh on March 5, 2016, With 8680 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.